RedRam567/RedRam567/README.md

 - 👋 Hi, I’m @RedRam567
 - 👀 I’m interested in Linux, Rust, automation, gaming, mapping, and modding
-- 🧠 I have experience in Rust, Bash, Hammer, Javascript
+- 🧠 I have experience in Rust, Bash, Hammer
 - 🔨 Currently working on a l4d2/tf2/doom1/doom2 map generator and map editing scripting language and tools.
 - 📫 How to reach me: https://steamcommunity.com/id/TheRedRam/